-A woman touches my arm and hands me a bottle of water.
+Someone hands me a bottle of water.
 I take it gratefully.
 I swallow.
 The cold liquid is like a coating of snow on a dirty landscape.

 The capsule reaches the bottom of the circuit and, finally, we can get off.
 Paramedics are waiting to help Graham.
 A man in a uniform wants to talk to Rowan’s father.
 Me too, I expect, but I have a knack of avoiding this kind of thing.
 People will say, “she was here a moment ago…”

 I catch Rowan’s eye.
 We both nod.
 She will find me.
 I owe her.